Rumble call volume above normal and directionally bullish

-Bullish option flow detected in Rumble (RUM) with 4,395 calls trading, 1.2x expected, and implied vol increasing almost 4 points to 102.01%.
-Jan-26 4 puts and 11/8 weekly 7 calls are the most active options, with total volume in those strikes near 1,900 contracts.
-The Put/Call Ratio is 0.49.
+Bullish option flow detected in Rumble (RUM) with 10,787 calls trading, 5x expected, and implied vol increasing over 6 points to 119.81%.
+11/1 weekly 6 calls and 11/1 weekly 6.5 calls are the most active options, with total volume in those strikes near 3,900 contracts.
+The Put/Call Ratio is 0.16.
 Earnings are expected on November 11th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>